smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

         contained in the service, and map values are the disambiguated shape names to use in the context of the service.
 Each given shape ID MUST reference a shape contained in the closure of the service.
-Each given map value MUST match the :token:`identifier` production used for shape IDs.
+Each given map value MUST match the :token:`smithy:identifier` production used for shape IDs.
 Renaming a shape *does not* give the shape a new shape ID.

         * No renamed shape name can case-insensitively match any other renamed